microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/invoicing-chargeback.md

 ---

 <a name="definition"></a>
-**Chargeback refers to the process of billing internal teams for their respective cloud costs.
-Finance integration involves leveraging existing internal finance tools and processes.**
+**Invoicing and chargeback refers to the process of receiving, reconciling, and paying provider invoices, and then billing internal teams for their respective cloud costs using existing internal finance tools and processes.**
 {: .fs-6 .fw-300 }

 Plan the chargeback model with IT and Finance departments.
 Use the organizational cost allocation strategy that factors in how stakeholders agreed to account for shared costs and commitment discounts.

 Use existing tools and processes to manage cloud costs as part of organizational finances.
 Chargeback is represented in the accounting system, [budgets](../quantify/budgeting.md) are managed through the budget system, etc.

-Chargeback and finance integration enables increased transparency, more direct accountability for the costs each department incurs, and reduced overhead costs.
+invoicing and Chargeback enables increased transparency, more direct accountability for the costs each department incurs, and reduced overhead costs.

 <br>